miaisakovic/dino-game/README.md

 ```
 When asked to enter credentials, input your username and personal access token.

-If the Pygame library has not been installed, run the following:
+Install the required dependencies included in requirements.txt:
 ```
-pip3 install pygame==2.4.0
+$ pip3 install -r requirements.txt
 ```

 ## How to Play
-Use the space bar to avoid colliding with the incoming obstacles or restart the game.
+Use the spacebar, or show your camera your open palm, to avoid colliding with the incoming obstacles or restart the game.

 Each time you would like to play this game, run the following command:
 ```